Story of a Grief-Addled Brain

 Here is the backdrop.
 I had been on a roller coaster.
 I was in a "seasonal mode," working 70 hour weeks in event production when Brian started complaining of back pain.
 I was already depleted when we began on a road that would lead to Brian's death.
 On that road, things intensified and I went for approximately 25 days without any significant sleep.
 Three days sleeping in a chair in the hospital and occasionally crawling into the twin-sized hospital bed to hold Brian.
 At home with hospice - 22 days of round-the-clock pressure to suss out his caregiving.
 To give you a picture, say - if each day I learned 5 new things about his caregiving, the next day...
 3 of those things would be obsolete.

 There was the disruption of life, daily tasks, finances and new responsibilities.
 Things that were not my responsibility previously became urgent and mine to sort through.
 Most of my habits were disorganized or obliterated.
 There was the growing and worrisome realization that I could not afford to stay in our home without his income.
-There was the deep dive into his work materials, his equipment, his systems that I knew little to nothing about.
-There were all the people, some old, some new, to try and suss out what was wanted and needed.
+There was the deep dive into taking apart his studio, his work materials, his equipment, his systems that I knew little to nothing about.
+There were all the people flowing in and out of our home, some old friends, some new friends, to help try and suss out what was wanted and needed, what had value, what could be sold.

 And then, there was the deep, creeping grief that moved in as a permanent room-mate.